kadirahq/mantra/spec/d.appendix.md

 posts-part2.js
 ```

-This is the regular expression for above rules:
+This is the regular expression for the above rules:

 ```js
 /^([a-z]+[a-z0-9_]+)(\-[a-z]+[a-z0-9_]+)*$/